Terminal239/Kanban-Task-Management/README.md

 - **React Redux**: Integrated for connecting React components with the Redux store.
 - **@uidotdev/usehooks**: A library for custom React hooks, enhancing code reusability and readability.
 - **Tailwind CSS**: Utilized for styling components, providing utility-first CSS.

+### Authentication and Database

+- **Firebase**: Integrated for user authentication and account management, providing secure user authentication and real-time database functionalities.

 ### Development and Build Tools